Eric Berglund · coloredrock

 § 05 · ShipWhat changed for the customer

 Phase 1 went live.
 The owner started using it for real quotes; the spreadsheet got archived.
-Phase 1.5 followed quickly — the first time someone updated a price in the price book that affected a quote already sent, the drift card on the summary made it impossible to miss.
+Phase 1.5 followed quickly.
+The first time someone updated a price in the price book that affected a quote already sent, the drift card on the summary made it impossible to miss.
 Phase 2 (users + roles) and Phase 3 (customers + projects + portal + dashboard) followed as the tool earned the trust to grow into more of the operation.

 app.[customer-domain] / projects / Project B / quote-2 / summary